diesel-rs/diesel/guide_drafts/all-about-updates.md

 UPDATE `posts` SET `visit_count` = `posts`.`visit_count` + 1
 ```

-Note that to use the Rust `+` operator on our column, we'll need to have written `numeric_expr!(posts::visit_count)` somewhere after we declared it.
-(Diesel may do this automatically for you in the future.)
 Assigning values directly is great for small, simple changes.
 If we wanted to update multiple columns this way, we can pass a tuple.

 ```rust
 use posts::dsl::*;